canonical/pebble/README.md

   - The `startup` option can be `enabled` or `disabled`.
-  - There is the `override` field (for now required) which defines whether this entry _overrides_ the previous service of the same name (if any - missing is okay), or merges with it.
+  - There is the `override` field (for now required) which defines whether this entry _overrides_ the previous service of the same name (if any -- missing is okay), or merges with it.
-  - The optional `user` field allows starting a service with a different user than the one Pebble was started with.
-The `group` field is similar but for a group name (it is optional even if `user` is specified).

 ### Layer override example